Paulding County Carnegie

 School Year 2013-2014 Schedule

-The bookmobile travels to unserved areas of the county including Auglaize Township, Mandale, Grover Hill, Melrose, Broughton, Scott, Haviland, Latty, Briceton, Cecil, and Five-Span.
+The bookmobile travels to unserved areas of the county including Mandale, Grover Hill, Melrose, Broughton, Scott, Haviland, Latty, Briceton, and Cecil.
 The rolling library also stops at area nursing homes, assisted living facilities, afterschool programs, Head Start and pre-school centers.
 Additional stops will be added as needs are assessed.

 The Graphic Wrap